 Long-term Lifestyle Change for Type 2 Diabetes and Obesity Study: Look AHEAD

-The NIDDK funded the Look AHEAD (Action for Health in Diabetes) study to evaluate whether weight loss lowered the risk for cardiovascular disease events such as heart attack and stroke—and other health problems—in people who were overweight or obese and had type 2 diabetes.
-Researchers looked at whether participants could lose weight and keep it off through a lifestyle intervention program involving increased physical activity and healthy eating.
+The NIDDK funded the Look AHEAD (Action for Health in Diabetes) study to evaluate whether weight loss lowered the risk for cardiovascular disease events, such as heart attack and stroke, and other health problems in people who were overweight or had obesity and had type 2 diabetes.
+Researchers looked at whether participants could lose weight and keep it off through an intensive lifestyle intervention program involving increased physical activity and healthy eating.
 Few, if any, studies of this size and length have had similar success in helping participants reach and maintain a significant weight loss.

 In the United States, type 2 diabetes is the most common form of diabetes in adults.
 Type 2 diabetes occurs when people have higher-than-normal levels of blood glucose, also called blood sugar.
-Over time, high blood glucose increases the risk for serious health problems such as cardiovascular disease, kidney disease, eye disorders, and nerve diseases.
+Over time, high blood glucose increases the risk for serious health problems, such as cardiovascular disease, kidney disease, eye disorders, and nerve diseases.
 Overweight and obesity are linked to higher risks of other diseases and conditions, including type 2 diabetes and cardiovascular disease.
-Overweight (Body Mass Index [BMI] 25.0-29.9) and obesity (BMI ≥ 30.0) now affect about 70 percent of adult Americans.
+Overweight (Body Mass Index [BMI] 25.0 to 29.9) and obesity (BMI ≥ 30.0) now affect more than 70 percent of adult Americans.

-Encouraging results from the first years of the study showed that people who have obesity and type 2 diabetes can lose weight and maintain weight loss through a lifestyle intervention program.
-These results are important because earlier research suggested that weight loss and maintenance might be more difficult in people with type 2 diabetes who are also overweight or obese.
+Encouraging results from the first years of the study showed that people who have obesity and type 2 diabetes can lose weight and maintain weight loss through an intensive lifestyle intervention program.
+These results are important because earlier research suggested that weight loss and weight loss maintenance might be more difficult in people with type 2 diabetes and who are overweight or have obesity.

-After one year, people who took part in the lifestyle intervention program lost about 9 percent of their weight, while people who received only diabetes support and education lost less than 1 percent of their weight.
-After 8 years, people in the lifestyle intervention program kept up a weight loss of nearly 5 percent, an amount that experts recommend to improve health, while people in the diabetes support and education group gradually lost about 2 percent of their body weight over time.
+After 1 year, people who took part in the intensive lifestyle intervention program lost about 9 percent of their weight, while people who received only diabetes support and education lost less than 1 percent of their weight.
+After 8 years, people in the lifestyle intervention program maintained a weight loss of nearly 5 percent, an amount that experts recommend for improving health, whereas people in the diabetes support and education group gradually lost about 2 percent of their body weight over time.